-The issue: Remote Desktop can’t find the computer
+The issue: Remote Desktop can’t find the computer.
+This might means that...

-Why Remote Desktop can't find the computer?
+What does it mean when Remote Desktop can't find the computer?

-Solution 2.
+Way 2.
 Replace computer name with IP address

 Step 1.
-In the Search box, input “Command Prompt”, right-click it, and choose “Run as administrator” to run Command Prompt as administrator.
+On the host computer, in the Search box, input Command Prompt, right-click it, and choose Run as administrator to run Command Prompt as administrator.

-Fix 3.
+Way 3.
 Flush your local DNS cache using CMD

 Step 1.
-In the Search box, input “Command Prompt”, right-click it, and choose “Run as administrator”.
+On your local computer, in the Search box, input Command Prompt, right-click it, and choose Run as administrator.

 Step 2.
-In the Command Prompt interface, input “ipconfig / flushdns” and press Enter key.
+In the Command Prompt interface, input ipconfig / flushdns and press Enter key.